petros-d/docs/docs/environment-variables.md

 ### Edit existing values

-If you want to make changes to existing environment variables, you can edit the values for those variable keys.
+If you want to make changes to an existing environment variable, you can modify the variable's value at any time.
 To do so:

 1. In the Astronomer UI, open a Deployment.
 2. In the Deployment's **Configuration** menu, click **Edit Variables**.